-During the fiscal year ended October 31, 2021, the Board of Directors held six meetings.
-During fiscal 2021, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
-While we do not have a formal attendance policy, all Board of Directors members attended the 2021 Annual Meeting of Shareholders.
+During the fiscal year ended October 31, 2022, the Board of Directors held nine meetings.
+During fiscal 2022, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
+While we do not have a formal attendance policy, all of the then nine members of the Board of Directors attended the 2022 Annual Meeting of Shareholders.